LJ-University/CodeNotes/notes.md

 I will teach you how to build static websites that look nice, using HTML, CSS, and JS.
 This course will have around 3 main parts to compelete on your own.

-In the first part we will focus on just HTML and CSS
+In the first part we will focus on just HTML and CSS.

 In the second part we will focus on multiple pages, managing our HTML in coordination with CSS, and file locations.